 |Birth: ||Feb., 1838|

-Margaret Barnes, was born in Miami Twp, Hamilton County, near a small town called Cleves.
+Margaret Barnes, was born in Hamilton County, Ohio, near a small town called Cleves.
 Her parentage is unknown, but Michael Rudisell [# 22773146] in a sworn affidavit states, he is her first cousin and for part of her childhood, she was raised by his parents, John & Nancy Shotts Rudisell of Miami Twp.
 Hamilton Co, Ohio.
+Unproven, but I believe her maiden name is either Rudisell or Schotts.

 As an adult for several years she worked as a domestic for John B & Cynthia Ann Matson, just north of Cleves.[Memorial# 22641059 & 2640933] During this employment she resided in their home.